usaid-cs/yesterday-i-learned/random.md

 1. iPad and iPad Pro have different "air gap" sizes (thickness between glass and display).
 1. A tachometer measures rotations per minute.
 A [tacometer](http://www.urbandictionary.com/define.php?term=tacometer%20%28Tm%29) measures tacos.
 1. [Hot weather seriously degrades aircrafts' ability to take off.](http://www.bbc.com/news/world-us-canada-40339730) air is thinner when hot.
 1. Back in other people's days, they made "shaving cream" by rubbing the shaving brush on a piece of soap.
-None of you cheese-eating soft soiled shaving cream in can business.
+None of you cheese-eating, soft-soiled, "shaving-cream-in-a-can" business.
 1. [Train tracks just happen to be around the same width as Roman roads, not a cause.](http://www.snopes.com/history/american/gauge.asp)
 1. [Gauntlet tracks](https://en.wikipedia.org/wiki/Gauntlet_track#Canada) are used when bigger trains need to go through the same place as smaller trains (like light rail), but there is no space for two parallel tracks, so they overlap the tracks and allow only one train in at a time.
 1. [Hawaii has the highest homelessness rate in the states.](https://vid.me/6YZ5) The high cost of living makes it very easy to go bankrupt there, with nowhere to go.